 Boot Camp is a utility that comes with your Mac and lets you switch between macOS and Windows.
 Let Boot Camp Assistant walk you through the installation steps.

-For Macs made in 2015 or newer, follow these instructions: Install Windows on your newer Mac using Boot Camp
+For Macs that are from 2015 or later, follow these instructions: Install Windows on your newer Mac using Boot Camp

 For all older Macs, follow these instructions: Install Windows 10 on your Mac with Boot Camp Assistant

 Advantages: Windows runs more quickly than it would from within a virtual environment.
 There is no cost to buy Boot Camp.
 Easy to run/user friendly software.

 Disadvantages: A reboot is required to switch between operating systems.